Juangunner4/primos-marketplace/README.md

   Solana blockchain.
 * **mobile** – a React Native application powered by Expo.

+### Beta Access

+The backend restricts logins to users with a valid beta code.
+Thirty beta codes are generated on startup.
+A code is required when a wallet logs in for the first time and is consumed afterwards.

 Both can be started independently during development or together using the `run-dev.sh` helper script.
 A PowerShell version is available as `run-dev.ps1` for Windows environments.